mariasfiraiala/GSoC-Shadow-Stack/README.md

 My journey for the second part of the GSoC mentorship was documented [here](https://github.com/mariasfiraiala/scs-work/blob/master/utils/roadmap-scs.md).

-For more detailed timestamps you can check our meeting notes:
+For more detailed timestamps you can check our meeting notes in the Unikraft meeting notes [repo](https://github.com/unikraft/meeting-notes/tree/staging/discussions/gsoc); look for the files with the `ss` prefix (acronym for Shadow Stack).

-**TODO**: insert meeting notes links here, after rd merges them

 ## Blog posts